jasontbradshaw/gandi-dyndns/README.md

 1. Copy `config-example.json` to `config.json`, and put it in the same directory as the script.
-1. Open it with a text editor, and give it the following values:
+1. Open it with a text editor, and change it to look like the following:

   ```json
   {
     "api_key": "yourtwentyfourcharapikey",